Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](images/sysmonitor.png)

-It supports to
+The framework supports both software and hardware resource types.
+It includes the three major hardware resource types - CPU, Memory and D
-One Syslog message is generated for each threshold level crossing.
+One Syslog message is  for each threshold level crossing.

 ## 2.4 SYSLOG alert
 Whenever the resouce threshold limit is being reached,  alert message and related statistics are forwarded to syslog messaging system.
 The following three levels of syslog is being generated